pexelcode/uddoktapay/README.md

 # Uddokta Pay Payment Gateway Integration By Code Ecstasy

-Uddoktapay is an amazing payment gateway where we can transfer money on our own personal number and which is fully automatic
+Uddoktapay is an amazing payment gateway where we can transfer money on our own personal number and which is fully automatic.
+We will see the integration that how can we integrate uddoktapay payment gateway in Laravel 9.

 ## Installation